FioChuck/normalized_data_gen/README.md

       .getOrCreate()
 ```

 The `local[*]` configuration sets the worker threads equal to the logical cores on your machine.
-More information here: https://spark.apache.org/docs/latest/submitting-applications.html#master-urls.
+More information [here](https://spark.apache.org/docs/latest/submitting-applications.html#master-urls).

 # Reference